jiajingk/train_vima/README.md

 2. generate the dataset through `scripts/data_generation/run.py`
 3. write your own dataloader logic in `get_dataloader` function (located at `playground\dataloader.py`) to retrieve from remote source such as AWS S3

-The quickest way to get start is generate the dataset locally.
+The quickest way to get start is option 2.
 It can be done by run the following commands
 ```
 mkdir tasks
 python scripts/data_generation/run.py